lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 **Questions**:

-- It is our understanding that there is both a paid "proprietary" API as well as an "open source" API (which is not guaranteed to be stable) for accessing the AST of JModelica.
-Can we get a better understanding of the differences between the two?
-- The exact data model for XML output must to be determined.
-What data will the OpenStudio need access to?
 - What pre-processing on the extracted data would be useful?

 **Next Steps**:

-- Pick the implementation programming language.
-In particular, determine whether Python or "JVM-based languages" are acceptable to use or if we need to stick with Java.
+- Make a decision as to the JModelica API to use
+- Determine what constitutes a significant difference between different versions of the Modelica Buildings Library and how to communicate those
 - Write the proposed programs using JModelica to extract AST data from Modelica Models in a library and write that data out as XML.
-- We have confirmed that JModelica 1.17 does support parsing AST of annotations and models.
-We need to confirm that custom directives are supported as well and that we can parse all information needed from packages and other object classes.
-- Solidify the XML data model
-- Create diff tool for comparing XML library output files in a meaningful way
+- Create diff tool for comparing versions of the MBL in a meaningful way

 .. rubric:: Footnotes